erenard/presentation/jstoolchain/slides.md

 --

-It's simple, but brings a lot of problems.
-TODO
+It's simple, but has major downsides.

 ---

 # The problems with old school JS

-Things to do **manually**:
 .bad[
+- `script`s are loaded in the global namespace, ex: `jQuery` define `$`,
+- `script`s must be loaded in the correct order, ex: a jQuery plugin depends on `$` therefor it must be loaded after jQuery,
-- Keep track of the lib's versions
+- Keeping track of the lib's versions and dependencies is a nightmare.
-- Load the libraries in the right order
-- Avoid namespacing conflicts
 ]

 --

-Let's try to address the namespacing problem

----

-# The Revealing Module Pattern

-There used to be various workarounds, to avoid namespacing conflicts...
+There used to be various workarounds, like the **"Revealing Module Pattern"**, to avoid namespacing conflicts...

 ```js
 // Merge an existing 'namespace' with an empty one {}